google/koladata/docs/api_reference.md

       create an uuschema based on the proto descriptor.
 When set to an entity schema, some fields may be set to kd.OBJECT to create objects from that point.
-    db: The DataBag to use for the result, or None to use a new DataBag.

   Returns:
     A DataSlice representing the proto data.